Sage-Axolotl/Saturated-Saddles/README.md

 # Saturated-Saddles
-Allows you to dye saddles.
+Allows you to dye saddles and harnesses. https://modrinth.com/datapack/saturated-saddles
-https://modrinth.com/datapack/saturated-saddles